hyperledger/bevel/docs/source/developer/docker-build.md

     * [Quorum Configuration File](../operations/quorum_networkyaml.md)
     * [Hyperledger Besu Configuration File](../operations/besu_networkyaml.md)

-1. Create a build folder in the project folder; this build folder should have the following files:
+1. Create a build folder in the project folder:
+    ```
+    cd bevel
+    mkdir build
+    ```

+1. The `build` folder should have the following files:

-    a) K8s config file as config
+    - K8s config file as config
-    b) Network specific configuration file as network.yaml
+    - Network specific configuration file as network.yaml
-    c) If using SSH for Gitops, Private key file which has write-access to the git repo
+    - If using SSH for Gitops, Private key file which has write-access to the git repo

     Screen shot of the folder structure is below: